ThomasBrazier/starter-hugo-academic/content/post/diversity-and-determinants-of-recombination-landscapes-in-flowering-plants/index.md

 ---
-title: Diversity and determinants of recombination landscapes in flowering plants
+title: "New publication: Diversity and determinants of recombination landscapes in flowering plants"
 subtitle: Recombination landscapes in plants
 date: 2022-11-12T13:14:06.043Z
 draft: false